backand/docs/docs/apidocs/nosql_query_language.md

 ## Escaping

-All constants appearing in the JSON query are escaped when transformed to SQL.
+All constants appearing in the JSON query are escaped when transformed into SQL.

 ## Filters

-For the case of filter, the query can include variables.
+For the case of filters, the query can include variables.
 Variables take the form of:

     {{<variable name>}}

-and should be enclosed in quotes for the JSON query to be a valid JSON.
+and should be enclosed in quotes in order for the final JSON query to be composed of valid JSON.

-Variables are not escaped because we can escape only constants.
+Variables are not escaped in this instance - only constants can be escaped by Backand.

-The generated SQL statement will include the variables.
-Variables will be substituted later by constants.
+The generated SQL statement will include the variables specified.
+Variables will later be substituted for the equivalent constants.